We aim to help you keep your natural teeth for as long as possibleVisit General Dentistry Page For More Info

 Sydney Dental Care Glebe offers a wide range of cosmetic dentistry and orthodontic services for patients all over Sydney.
 We have many patients that come from Sydney CBD, Pyrmont, Barangaroo, Inner West, North Sydney and Eastern Suburbs because since 2004, we’ve been giving them an excellent, healthy and beautiful smile.

-DENTAL CARE GLEBE AT 239 GLEBE POINT ROAD, GLEBE NSW 2037
+DENTAL CARE GLEBE is conviniently located at 239 GLEBE POINT ROAD, GLEBE nearby Sydney CBD - NSW 2037

 5 minutes’ walk from the Broadway shops, easy parking and close to bus and train